The Virgin Refigured: Playful Promises Valentine's Day Lookbook 2019

 Would we venerate Mary the same if she were dressed in lingerie?
-Of course not.
+Likely not.
 But why?

 I don't believe this blog post is going to answer any of those questions.
-I'm not sure if they even have answers (or at least not ones I want to spend the necessary time thinking about).
-But in a society that still seeks to control women's bodies - a society that tells us nipples are vulgar and pregnancy can be punishment and certain types of women are "unrapeable" - I believe lookbooks like this are more relevant than ever.
+I'm not sure if they even have answers.
+But in a society that still seeks to control women's bodies - a society that tells us nipples are vulgar and pregnancy can be a punishment and certain types of women are "unrapeable" - I believe lookbooks like this are more relevant than ever.